nf-core/sarek/docs/usage.md

 done
 ```

 2. Download the Battenberg 1000G loci and alleles files.
-The steps below follow downloading from the (Battenberg repository at the Oxford University Research Archive)[https://ora.ox.ac.uk/objects/uuid:08e24957-7e76-438a-bd38-66c48008cf52].
+The steps below follow downloading from the [Battenberg repository at the Oxford University Research Archive](https://ora.ox.ac.uk/objects/uuid:08e24957-7e76-438a-bd38-66c48008cf52).
 The files are also available via Dropbox links from the same page as the GC and RT correction files above.

 ```
 wget https://ora.ox.ac.uk/objects/uuid:08e24957-7e76-438a-bd38-66c48008cf52/files/rt435gd52w